Slartibartfast1/Upgrade-Check/README.md

 # Upgrade-Check
-PowerShell script to query a specified device on proc, memory and storage
+PowerShell script using WMI queries to report back details on CPU, RAM and storage for one device.